Here’s When to Consider Refinancing Your Student Loans

 When was the last time you took a close look at your student debt?
 If you’re like most borrowers, particularly those with six figures of student loan debt from graduate school or MBA programs, you probably shudder at the thought.
 Chances are, you set up a loan repayment plan after graduation and figured you’d revisit it “later”—say, when you’re making more money, when your career is more secure, when you have more time.

 This approach is understandable, since after receiving your undergraduate or graduate degree your focus is on other things (like building a career that will help you pay off your loan balance).
 But if you let that nebulous “later” date turn into “never,” the repercussions can be costly.
-At some point, refinancing your student loans could save you a significant amount of money.
+At some point, refinancing your student loans could potentially save you a significant amount of money.
 You just need to figure out if you’ve reached that point.

 So how do you know when it’s time for a student loan debt check-in?
 Here are four factors that should prompt a second look: